HL7/cql/input/pages/09-b-cqlreference.md

 **Description:**

-The <span class="kw">~contains</span> (Codesystem) operators determine whether or not a given code, or any of a list of codes, is in a particular codesystem.
+The <span class="kw">~contains</span> (CodeSystem) operators determine whether or not a given code, or any of a list of codes, is in a particular codesystem.
 Note that these operators can only be invoked by referencing a defined <span class="kw">codesystem</span> or <span class="id">CodeSystem</span>-valued expression.

 For the <span class="id">String</span> overload, if the given code system contains a code with an equivalent code element, the result is <span class="kw">true</span>.